 Granted, parts of this book felt silly to me (lost in translation?), as I am not one to consider my socks have feelings and my home has preferences, but I liked reading something different and slightly uncomfortable on this topic.
 I also had to figure in our lifestyle and adjust the advice accordingly.
 Kondo doesn’t look favorably on stockpiling items (I can’t imagine a Costco in Japan), but I don’t plan to give up my stash of laundry detergent or toilet paper.
 She also doesn’t factor in kids, but I think the same principle can apply to kids’ clothes and collections.
 I plan to walk my kids through this process in their bedroom.
 Stuffed Animals, we’re coming for you.

 Also, if you are a Northwest native, you will cringe, in true Portlandia fashion, every time she writes about throwing away bags and bags of unused items.
 I just had to mentally replace it with sell, donate, recycle, etc. After all, why dump my junk in the landfilll when someone else might want to fill their home with it instead?

 We all want our homes to be places of joy and rest and peace.
 Read this book if you need an extra boost in getting your possessions to match your goal!

 Update: If you have read the book and struggled with some of the concepts or felt like they were just a bit too woo-woo for you (like thanking your

-crap unwanted items for their service to your home, consider watching Tidying Up on Netflix.
+crap unwanted items for their service to your home, I watched Tidying Up on Netflix last year (no longer available, I don’t think?).
 It features Marie Kondo doing her Marie Kondo-type stuff, but with regular people in real-life situations and homes, which makes it feel much more manageable and approachable.